 Development may need to be phased in accordance with the provision of adequate water-related infrastructure and a financial contribution, or works in kind, may be required in order for development to proceed.
+This would include funding to ensure the provision of any necessary additional surface water management schemes.

-6.5.2.18 This Policy seeks to minimise the effect of development on water bodies, and to deliver Water Framework Directive objectives and appropriate mitigation measures set out in the River Basin Management Plan.
+effect of development on water bodies, and to deliver Water Framework Directive objectives and appropriate mitigation measures set out in the South West River Basin Management Plan (2009) produced by the Environment Agency / DEFRA.
 One of the principles of the Water Framework Directive is that there should be no deterioration in water quality status arising through development.
+The Council will seek to use development to bring about improvements to bathing waters and marine habitats through the design of development and off-site contributions where appropriate.

-6.5.2.19 New development in Torbay will give rise to the need for additional infrastructure to treat and supply water, and dispose of waste water.
-It is vital that water is used efficiently, by both new and existing development, to reduce the demand on energy e.g. from the pumping of water, and to avert adverse environmental effects, such as over-abstraction from water bodies.
+6.5.2.21 New development in Torbay will give rise to the need for additional infrastructure to treat and supply water, and dispose of waste water.
+It is vital that water is used efficiently, by both new and existing development, to reduce the demand on energy, for example from the pumping of water, and to avert adverse environmental effects, such as over-abstraction from water bodies.

-6.5.2.20 The Council will require a Pollution Prevention Plan (PPP) to be prepared where the development poses a significant risk to the water environment, including the candidate marine Special Area of Conservation, from either the construction process and operation or design of buildings (e.g. through run-off).
+6.5.2.22 The Council will require a Pollution Prevention Plan (PPP) to be prepared where the development poses a significant risk to the water environment, including the Marine candidate Special Area of Conservation (SAC), from either the construction process and operation, or design of buildings (for example through run-off).
 The PPP should identify how the potential for adverse effects on aquatic ecosystems or socio-economic assets, such as the coastal bathing waters, will be managed.
-The physical modification of water bodies will be resisted where this harms their function or results in damage to habitats.
+The physical and chemical modification of water bodies will be resisted where this harms their function or results in damage to habitats.

-6.5.2.21 Groundwater resources are an invaluable source of water for public supply, industry, agriculture and rivers but can be harmed by a range of activities, such as contamination from industrial uses or infilling in the urban area.
+6.5.2.23 Groundwater resources are an invaluable source of water for public supply, industry, agriculture and rivers but can be harmed by a range of activities, such as contamination from industrial uses or infilling in the urban area.
 The Council will seek to prevent or limit the entry of pollutants and protect water resources by refusing planning consent for developments which it considers pose an unacceptable risk to groundwater.
-The Council may require measures, such as the provision of Sustainable Drainage Systems (SuDS), to minimise or remove the risk.
+The Council may require measures, such as the provision of Sustainable Drainage Systems (SUDS), to minimise or remove the risk.
+Further details are set out in the Torbay Flood Risk Management Strategy.
+A Supplementary Planning Document will be prepared setting out how sustainable water management can be incorporated into development and retrofitted into the urban area.
+As set out above, the use of sustainable drainage systems such as swales, soakaways, infiltration basins, filter drains and rain gardens will be the first preference.